nigelwhite/52ca/readmeNW.txt

+24.4.19 updated remote sites to drupal and module updates.
+On local - added a new content type for Source, added to embed button, trying to get popup working.

 19.4.19 updated core and modules on local and pushed to repo.
 Have not pulled to Digital Ocean.

 16.4.19 Got entity browser to insert fields from Resource node.